LunaZaps/Ctrl-Z-ap/README.md

 Perfect for programmers or digital artists and supports Up To Eight Shockers!
 ## How to set it up
 ### Prerequisites
-Python 3.11 and higher installed
+Python 3.11 or higher installed
 A PiShock hub and shockers set up

 ### How to run